bootdotdev/blog/content/about.md

 ## If you don’t define your career goals, you’ll never know when you’re ready for your first job

 You don't ever stop "learning to code".
-There isn’t a magic threshold that separates the “coders” from the “non-coders”.
+There isn’t a magic threshold that separates the "coders" from the "non-coders".
 Your learning path should never truly end, but along the way, you’ll find yourself qualified for different kinds of programming jobs.

 If you’re looking for your first job, you'll move faster by focusing on the most important skills for your goal.
 If your goal is to become a backend web developer, the things you need to learn are slightly different than if you want to write mobile applications on iOS.